hansel-app/hansel/frontend/README.md

 1. Set up the necesary environment variables by running `cp .env.local.sample .env.local` and then editing `.env` with the relevant values.
    For `VUE_APP_GOOGLE_API_KEY`, you can get your own key following the instructions here: https://cloud.google.com/docs/authentication/api-keys#creating_an_api_key

+## Updating Protocol Buffer Definitions

+After changing the definitions of the Protocol Buffer, run `npm run proto` to regenerate the respective TypeScript / JavaScript files.
+Note that `npm run serve` and `npm run build` also regenerate the TypeScript / JavaScript files automatically.

 ## Useful Commands

 ### Compiles and hot-reloads for development